lioneaglesolutions/docs-2/pest-tests.md

 Pest offers you two functions to write tests with: `test()` and `it()`.

-You can use them as you prefer, the two functions shares the same usage:
+You can use them as you prefer, the two functions are used in the same way:

-- They require two arguments: The first is the test description, and the second is a `closure` containing the test code.
+- They require two parameters: The first is the test description.
+The second is a `closure` containing the test code.
 - Both can handle [Assertions](/docs/assertions) and [Expectations](/docs/expectations) to perform checks.

 Example of a test written syntax Pest API: